ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

-Although we haven't looked at object-oriented programming (that's the subject for the ["Objects" section](/docs/objects)), here's an example of an aliased function call from OCamlNet.
+Although we haven't looked at object-oriented programming (that's the subject for the ["Objects" section](/docs/objects)), here's an example code pattern of an aliased function call that can be found in OCamlNet.
 All you need to know is that `cgi # output # output_string "string"` is a method call, similar to `cgi.output().output_string ("string")` in Java.

 <!-- $MDX skip -->
 ```ocaml